 So far we've seen how SCons handles one-time builds.
-But one of the main functions of a build tool like SCons is to rebuild only the necessary things when source files change--or, put another way, SCons should not waste time rebuilding things that have already been built.
+But one of the main functions of a build tool like SCons is to rebuild only what is necessary when source files change--or, put another way, SCons should not waste time rebuilding things that don't need to be rebuilt.
 You can see this at work simply by re-invoking SCons after building our simple hello example: